 Many people come to Dr. Cohen after trying every arm exercise imaginable, to no avail.
 They are often embarrassed to wear sleeveless clothing styles due to the appearance of their arms, and this can be problematic—especially here in Southern California.

 These patients are usually thrilled to learn that an arm lift surgery can give them the streamlined upper arms associated with youth and fitness, and that they don't have to simply live unhappily with their heavy or sagging upper arms.

-If genetics, weight loss or aging have resulted in excess fat or skin in your upper arms, I would be happy to discuss your surgical options.
-Request a consultation or call my office at (310) 576-3635 to schedule your appointment.
+If genetics, weight loss, or aging have resulted in excess fat or skin in your upper arms, Dr. Cohen would love to discuss your surgical options.
+Request a consultation or call (310) 620-7855 to schedule an appointment.

 This is a 41 year old female who visited my medical practice regarding arm lift surgery.
 This patient had lost a significant amount of weight and was very unhappy with the loose, excess skin of her upper arms.
 She would hardly wear short sleeve shirts because she was too self-conscious about the...

 This is a 63 year old female who visited my practice regarding arm lift surgery.
 This patient had lost well over 100 pounds after a gastric bypass procedure, and was very unhappy with the loose, excess skin of her upper arms.
 She would never wear short sleeve shirts because she was too self-consc...

 A personalized West Hollywood Arm Lift surgery

 Different people have different issues of the upper arm area.
 Some patients have healthy, firm skin with good elasticity, but the upper arm area retains excess fat.
 For these women and men, Dr. Cohen can often perform liposuction to sculpt and slim the upper arms into better proportion with their bodies.